dolthub/dolt/README.md

 # Noms

-Noms is a content-addressable, append-only, peer-to-peer, structured data store.
+Noms is a content-addressable, append-only, peer-to-peer, structured database.

 In other words, *noms is git for data*.